2018 Lamar Cardinals football team

 The 2018 Lamar Cardinals football team represented Lamar University in the 2018 NCAA Division I FCS football season.
 The Cardinals were led by second-year head coach Mike Schultz and played their home games at Provost Umphrey Stadium.
 They played as a member of the Southland Conference.
 They finished the season 7–5, 6–3 in Southland play to finish in third place.
 They received an at-large berth to the FCS Playoffs, where they lost in the first round to Northern Iowa.

 TV and radio media

 All Lamar games will be broadcast on KLVI, also known as News Talk 560.

 In fourth year of an agreement (third year for football) with ESPN, live video of all home games (except those picked up by Southland Conference TV agreements) will be streamed on ESPN3.

-Previous season

-The Cardinals finished the 2017 season 2–9, 1–8 in Southland play to finish in tenth place.

 Preseason

 Preseason All-Conference Teams

 On July 12, 2018, the Southland announced their Preseason All-Conference Teams, with the Cardinals placing one player on the second team.